calmm-js/documentation/introduction-to-calmm.md

 #### Combining Atoms and Lenses

 Where things get really interesting is that Atoms support lenses.
 Recall the list of names:

 ```js
 const names = Atom(["Markus", "Matti"])
 ```

-To create a **LensedAtom**, that uses lenses to decompose state, we just call the [`.lens`](https://github.com/calmm-js/kefir.atom#atomlensls) method with the desired lens:
+To create a **LensedAtom**, that uses lenses to decompose state, we just call the [`lens`](https://github.com/calmm-js/kefir.atom#atomlensls) method with the desired lens:

 ```js
 const firstOfNames = names.lens(L.index(0))
 ```

-Let's take a look at what is going on by using `.log`:
+Let's take a look at what is going on by using the `log` method:

 ```js
 names.log("names")